Kyle01/Better-Billboard/readme.md

 10. Server will be running on http://127.0.0.1:5000

 To do
-1. cron job
-2. spin up the frontend
+1. spin up the frontend
-3. tidy it up
+2. tidy it up